Meet the team

 In 2003 Chad returned to school, and earned his Ph.D. in Ecology from the University of California at Davis in 2007, with a research focus on forest and fire ecology and the rare wildlife species that depend upon post-fire habitat in forests of the Sierra Nevada and elsewhere in the western U.S..
 He has published an impressive list of scientific research papers on forest and fire ecology, wildlife use of burned forest and fire history and trend.

-This past year he and Dominick DellaSala, Ph.D. co-edited and authored several chapters in a new book entitled The Ecological Importance of Mixed-Severity Fires: Nature's Phoenix which is being published by academic publisher Elsevier due out in June/July of 2015.
+This past year, he and Dominick DellaSala, Ph.D., co-edited and authored several chapters in a new book entitled Mixed Severity Fires: Nature's Phoenix, published by academic publisher Elsevier in June 2024.

 Rachel M. Fazio